 That’s just about when my luck had run out.
 Originally, I thought I had booked myself in an Exit row for the long flight.
 However, I was not-so-pleasantly surprised when I landed myself in the middle of the economy section (at least it was an aisle seat) surrounded by young kids.
 The plane was a bit outdated but fair enough and the entertainment was good to satisfy me for ten hours.
 I watched three straight hours of GOT to start, then every Big Bang Theory, The Office, Friends episode I could find and a few movies.
 I am so glad I bought a pair of over-the-ear headphones from The Reject Shop in Australia because they came in handy when the little girl next to me just about lost her damn mind.
 I tried my best not to be judgmental and let it go, but needless to say by the time we landed in Singapore, I was ready to run off that plane.

 First Impressions.
 Somehow I am 6-for-6 when it comes to countries that drive on the left side of the road.
 Thailand-Malaysia-Indonesia-Australia-New Zealand and now Singapore.
 It was a strange coincidence because I had read in Australia that something like 75% of the world drives on the right side of the road, just not any of the countries that I’ve visited since April.
 That’s cool, but I was really looking forward to seeing a normal car again, with the driver on the left and the passenger on the right.
+It’s such a small thing, but trust me, it matters.
+Especially when the homesickness kicks in.
 But oh well, I can wait a few more days.
 Other than the whole car thing, Singapore is hot and humid, as expected, it’s very clean and noticeably culturally diverse.
 It’s weird being back in Asia.
 I feel like I am more of a foreigner here than I was in Australia or New Zealand, even though I blend in so easily.